 Hello!
 It's Davina again, and I wanted to share with you the back-story that led me to creating a capsule wardrobe.
 I felt convicted to embark on a no shopping (clothing) challenge for one entire year, in order to reset my shopping habits and refresh my soul.
 To be honest, it was an incredibly tough year, and there were several moments when I wanted to cave in and make exceptions.
 A year without purchasing clothing and accessories was incredibly challenging, but my closet was the least neglected.
 Once my shopping challenge was finished, my husband walked by and mentioned that my closet still looked full (hmm).
 I then went on and purged some more.

 What I wish I had better prepared for was the post-shopping challenge adjustment.
 Just as one does not begin to binge on copious amounts of fattening food right after a food fast, I probably should have eased back into re-learning the art of shopping.
-Even though I did not spend extravagantly, I did feel a little guilty for not thoroughly thinking through my priorities and new habits I wanted to build, which led me to reassembling a wardrobe built around foundational pieces.
+Even though I did not spend extravagantly, I did feel a little guilty for not thoroughly thinking through my priorities and new habits I wanted to build, which led me to reassembling a wardrobe built around foundational and sustainable pieces.

 A year of not contributing to my own closet has also led me to learn the art of giving, which is far more rewarding than buying for oneself.
 Not to say it comes naturally or easy, but it is certainly a test of my heart.
 It also caused me to reevaluate why I chose to purchase certain items - Were they purely because I loved the item aside from outside influences?

 This led me to some reflections on shopping I would like to share --

 And some questions to ask when one chooses to shop...